-Is the FRU you replaced and recorded in "Step 1322-1" on page 85 in the list of FRUs for this service action event?
+Is the FRU you replaced and recorded in "Step 1322-1" on page 86 in the list of FRUs for this service action event?

-- No Go to "Step 1322-33" on page 89.

-- Note: There are service action events that will remain open when you leave this MAP.
+Note: There are service action events that will remain open when you leave this MAP.
 Further service actions may be required to complete the repair.

-- Yes Go to "Step 1322-11".

-Examine the details of this service action event and record the partition(s) involved in this service action event for use in a later step.
+Examine the details of this service action event, and record the partition(s) involved in this service action event for use in a later step.